Whitstable Trestle Development / Updated 17-05-22

 HISTORY OF THE INQUIRY ARCHIVE

-Whitstable Beach Campaign is objecting to the oyster trestle development on the following grounds:
+Whitstable Beach Campaign’s objections to the oyster trestle development were made principally on the following grounds:

 - Industrial farming of Pacific Oysters by Whitstable Oyster Fishery Company on the trestles on Whitstable foreshore is a new introduction.
 It is not part of Whitstable’s oyster heritage that is fishing for native oysters out at sea.

 - The Pacific Oyster is an invasive non-native species and shouldn’t be grown in a nationally and internationally recognised environmentally sensitive area without any environmental assessment.
 See More…

 - Serious safety concerns created by the vast array of metal trestles and poles have been ignored, affecting recreational water users – swimmers, families, sailors, paddle boarders.
 164 members of the public reported incidents in a survey in early 2020.
 See more..